jletroui/FrcJavaKoans/README.md

 Knowledgeable mentors can enhance this course by providing students guidance, especially for the content of this README.

-As for the exercises themselves, mentors are encouraged to not give solutions to students' issues, and instead ask them open questions about what they don't understand about the exercices text.
+As for the koans themselves, mentors are encouraged to not give solutions to students' issues, and instead ask them open questions about what they don't understand about the koan text.
 Programming is, most of the time, about figuring out what little detail have been overlooked.
-Thus, helping students to look for answers by themselves in the exercises' text will help them become more autonomous when it will be time to program and debug a robot.
+Thus, helping students to look for answers by themselves in the koans' text will help them become more autonomous when it will be time to program and debug a robot.

 That being said, any improvement to the clarity and conciseness of the textual material of this course would be highly appreciated and pull requests are very welcomed!